 To evaluate cumulative impacts for the LAP, we followed the guidance provided in Appendix F of the ECP Guidance (USFWS 2013).
-Utilizing this process, we estimated annual bald eagle fatality rates within the LAP (an 86-mile radius around the Project for bald eagles and a 109-mile radius for golden eagles).
+Utilizing this process, we estimated annual eagle fatality rates within the LAP (an 86-mile radius around the Project for bald eagles and a 109-mile radius for golden eagles).
 This analysis included available data from the Eagle Management Unit (EMU) in which the Project occurs (Central Flyway EMU).
 We developed this conservative estimate of population-level effects to be protective of the species.

-The predicted take of bald eagles at the Project is up to 0.06 per year.
-The estimated median population size of bald eagles in the Central Flyway EMU 7,167 (Service 2020).
-Based on the Service's process to calculate the LAP, the population size in the LAP is estimated to 57 eagles and the annual 1% and 5% benchmarks for this local area population are about 0.6 and 2.8 bald eagles, respectively.
-Five currently permitted project LAP areas overlap this Project's LAP for bald eagles.
-Taken together, this Project's take and the overlapping take of the other projects could result in a total annual take of 13.4 bald eagles (or 23.6% of the LAP).
-This is above the 5% benchmark; however, the North American Breeding Bird Survey (BBS) population average growth trend (1966-2019) estimate for bald eagles in Wyoming and Project LAP is 9.9% and 18.6%, respectively (Sauer et al. 2017; USGS-PWRC 2020).
+The predicted take of bald eagles at the Project is up to 0.6 per year.
+The estimated median population size of bald eagles in the Central Flyway EMU is 7,167 (Service 2020).
+Based on the Service's process to calculate the LAP, the population size in the LAP is estimated to be 54 eagles and the annual 1% and 5% benchmarks for this local area population are about 0.54 and 2.7 bald eagles, respectively.
+Five permitted wind projects with long-term IETPs and one project with a short-term permit overlaps this Project's LAP areas for golden eagles and bald eagles.
+Taken together, this Project's take and the overlapping take of the other projects could result in a total annual take of 9.24 bald eagles (or 17.18% of the LAP).
+This is above the 5% benchmark; however, the North American Breeding Bird Survey (BBS) population average growth trend (1966-2019) estimate for bald eagles in the Project LAP is 9.9% and 18%, respectively (Sauer et al. 2017; USGS-PWRC 2020).
 Analyses conducted by the Service showed that over most of the United States, bald eagle populations are growing at a rate of approximately 5% per year (USFWS 2016c).
-Additionally, a recently published report (Service 2020) estimated that bald eagle population have increased by a factor of 4.4 since 2009 across EMUs, excluding the southwestern U.S. and Alaska.
-Based on these results, the Service (2020) concluded that the bald eagle population has continued to increase rapidly since the 2009 survey.
-These most recent bald eagle population estimates have not been incorporated into the LAP analysis process; therefore, the actual LAP permitted cumulative take estimate related to this Project is likely much lower than the calculated 23.6%.
+Additionally, a recently published report (Service 2020) estimated that bald eagle populations have increased by a factor of 4.4 since 2009 across EMUs, excluding the southwestern U.S. and Alaska.
+Based on these results, the Service (2020) concluded that the bald eagle population has continued to increase rapidly since our previous survey.
+These most recent bald eagle population estimates have not been incorporated into the LAP analysis process;

+therefore, the actual LAP permitted cumulative take estimate related to this Project is likely much lower than the calculated 17.18%.

 This and other data provide strong evidence that the bald eagle population in the LAP is likely considerably above the 2009 population level, which is the management objective specified in the 2016 PEIS (Service 2016a).
-The population growth in excess of 2009 population provides considerable additional capacity for take above the LAP benchmark, and our determination that a take rate in this LAP of up to 23.6% is consistent with the management objective of eagle populations.
+The population growth in excess of 2009 population provides considerable additional capacity for take above the LAP benchmark, and our determination that a take rate in this LAP of up to 17.18% is consistent with the management objective of eagle populations.